pluto/circom-correctly-constrained/README.md

 }
 ```

-## further reading about underconstrained circuits
+### Common mistakes in underconstraining circuits
+I was originally going to close with a section on common oversights in underconstrained circuits, but other resources have already done this well.
+I direct the reader toward the [0xPARC ZK bug tracker](https://github.com/0xPARC/zk-bug-tracker) in particular, an index of zk bugs in discovered in the wild, and a list of common oversights in constraining circuits, and Erhant's [circom101 book](https://circom.erhant.me/), which provides further examples of optimized and constrained circuits.

+## Further Reading
 The following resources may provide further direction in writing correctly constrained Circom.

-### recommended short reading
+### Recommended short reading
 - [0xPARC ZK bug tracker](https://github.com/0xPARC/zk-bug-tracker) - a list of bugs and exploits found in zk applications.
 The list of [common vulnerabilities](https://github.com/0xPARC/zk-bug-tracker?tab=readme-ov-file#common-vulnerabilities-1) is particularly worth reviewing.
 - [Circom constraint generation docs](https://docs.circom.io/circom-language/constraint-generation/) - an introduction to how constraints are generated; overlaps with the *basics* section given above.
 - [Circom Anonymous Component documentation](https://docs.circom.io/circom-language/anonymous-components-and-tuples) - Circom 2.1.0 introduced anonymous components.
-These allow for significantly more concise and expressive syntax in declaring components, reducing risk of developer error.
+While not directly related to circuit constraints, anonymous components allow for significantly more concise and expressive syntax in declaring components, reducing risk of developer error (i.e. the developer may incur less brain damage from writing Circom, the author recommends this)

-### recommended longer reading
+### Recommended longer reading
 - [circom101 book by erhant, author of circomkit](https://circom.erhant.me/) - Erhant's book is good supplementary material for the circom documentation, and details the implementation of several optimized circom templates.
 - [0xPARC: circom workshop series](https://learn.0xparc.org/materials/circom/learning-group-1/intro-zkp) - a series of videos on zero knowledge generally, and circom in particular

-### also reviewed in preparation for this post
+### Also reviewed in preparation for this post
-To save the reader some time in exploring resources, these posts were reviewed in preparation for this post and are briefly summarized for completess, but are not recommended reading.
+To save the reader some time in exploring resources, these posts were reviewed in preparation for this post and are briefly summarized for completeness, but are not recommended reading.

 - [dacian: exploiting under-constrained zk circuits](https://dacian.me/exploiting-under-constrained-zk-circuits) - a walkthrough of correctly constraining a circom template that a value is not prime.
 Examples provided for:
     - asserting inputs values are not equal to one